 Will there be a Psalm 83 war before the Gog and Magog war described in Ezekiel?

-The invasion of Israel by the nations of the world at the end of the Tribulation is described in Revelation 19:16:13-21; 17:10-14; 19:11-19.
-But when do the events described in Ezekiel 38-39 occur?
-Do they occur before, at or after the battle of Armageddon?
-That question is answered in this article along with the question is there war before the invasion of Gog?
+The invasion of Israel by the nations of the world at the end of the Tribulation is described in Revelation 16:13-21; 17:10-14; 19:11-19.
+The purpose of this study to explain when the events described in Ezekiel 38-39 will occur.
+The question we are concerned with is does the Battle of Gog and Magog occur before, at or after the battle of Second Coming?
+That question, “Will the battle of Gog and Magog occur before Armageddon? ” is answered in this article along with the question is there war before the invasion of Gog?

-Daniel 11:40-45 tells us that prior to the final battle of Armageddon there will be some preliminary battles in the land of Israel, also called the Beautiful Land.
+Daniel 11:40-45 tells us that prior to the final battle of Armageddon, there will be some preliminary battles in the land of Israel, also called the Beautiful Land.
+There will be a series of conflicts between the king of the South and of the North.
+For an explanation of the battles visit, “The Antichirst – The Past & The Future.”
 In this passage we are told the antichrist will defend himself against various nations of the world (v.
 40-43).
-Apparently, some of the nations of the world will rebel against this political leader.

-Then in Daniel 11:44-45 we are told that the antichrist will be finally defeated when all of the nations send their armies to defeat him.
+In Daniel 11:40-45 we are told that the antichrist will be defeated when the king of the North and other nations send their armies to defeat him.
 Daniel 7:25-26 describes his defeat and death with these words,

 He will speak out against the Most High and wear down the saints of the Highest One, and he will intend to make alterations in times and in law; and they will be given into his hand for a time, times, and half a time.
 But the court will sit for judgment, and his dominion will be taken away, annihilated and destroyed forever.
 Daniel 7:25-26 (NASB)

 This is part of the battle of Armageddon.
 Joel 3:2, 8-9 and Zephaniah 3:8 state that God will gather all of the armies of the world against Israel.
 Zechariah 14:1-2 also tells us that God gathers nations of the world against Israel.
-Then in verse 3 we are told Christ will come and defeat the nations of the world.
-These events are also described in Ezekiel 38-39, Daniel 11:44-45, and Revelation 19:17-19; but the focus is on the northern armies.
+Then in Zechariah 14:3-4, we are told the second coming of Christ will occur and He will defeat the nations of the world.
+These events are also described in Ezekiel 38-39 and Revelation 19:17-19.
+For more information visit, “End of the Rule of Men.”